 Savills’ Lake shared a similar sentiment, saying: “If sites are not priced correctly, they won’t be successful.”

 Lake noted that the price gap between the reserve price and the price that developers are potentially willing to pay has widened, amid the property curbs and challenging external environment.

 However, at the same time, unsold inventory has depleted significantly and developers remain keen to acquire sites.
-Nonethless, “developers need to (maintain) some discipline to ensure projects are profitable,” Lake pointed out.
+Nonetheless, “developers need to (maintain) some discipline to ensure projects are profitable,” Lake pointed out.

 Overall, Dr Lee sees the outlook this year for the residential collective sales market as cloudy.